What is Acid Rain?

 - It causes respiratory issues in animals and humans.

 - When acid rain falls down and flows into the rivers and ponds it affects the aquatic ecosystem.
 As it alters the chemical composition of the water, to a form which is actually harmful to the aquatic ecosystem to survive and causes water pollution.

 - Acid rain also causes the corrosion of water pipes, which further results in leaching of heavy metals such as iron, lead and copper into drinking water.

 - It damages the buildings and monuments made up of stones and metals.

 - Taj Mahal, one of the 7 wonders of the world, is largely affected by acid rain.
 The city of Agra has many industries which emit the oxides of sulphur and nitrogen in the atmosphere.
 People continue to use low-quality coal and firewood as a domestic fuel, adding to this problem.
 Acid rain has the following reaction with the marble (calcium carbonate):

 The formation of calcium sulphate results in the corrosion of this beautiful monument.

-- Statue of Liberty which is made of copper has also been damaged by the cumulative action of acid rain & oxidation for over 30 years and is, therefore, becoming green in colour.
+- Statue of Liberty which is made of copper has also been damaged by the cumulative action of acid rain & oxidation for over 30 years and is, therefore, becoming green.